 \subsection{Formalization of specific RL problems}

-The RL problem can be posed in a variety of different ways, depending on the assumptions about the level of knowledge initially available to the agent.
-The framework is abstract and flexible and can be applied to many different (sequential) problems, by specifically characterizing the state and action spaces, the reward function, and other general domain (or environment) aspects, such as the time horizon or the dynamics of the process.
-The general framework introduced in Section \ref{Sec: full-RL} does not make any simplifying assumptions on the dependency between rewards, actions and states: by carrying over all the available history from the starting time, it considers a full dependency between them.
+The RL problem can be posed in a variety of different ways depending on the assumptions about the level of knowledge initially available to the agent.
+The framework is abstract yet flexible enough to be applied to many different (sequential) problems by specifically characterizing the state and action spaces, the reward function, and other general domain (or environment) aspects, such as the time horizon or the dynamics of the process.
+The general framework introduced in Section \ref{Sec: full-RL} does not make any simplifying assumptions about the dependency between rewards, actions, and states: by carrying over all the available history from $t=0$, it considers a full dependency between them.
 We name this framework \textit{full reinforcement learning} (full-RL).

 Often, specific domains of application may have an underlying theory about the potential relationships between the key elements of an RL problem.
-To illustrate, consider a hospital admission scheduling problem \citep{kolesar1970markovian}, in which the decision (or the action) is represented by the number of daily admissions.
-In order to determine the optimal action, one may need to know the current (or at a certain time, e.g., daily) number of beds occupied, but neither the number of beds occupied at all the previous decision points nor the set of all the previous actions.
-In other words, one may ignore the overall history and consider only the current state in the decision-making process.

-Alternatively, in some applied problems (e.g., indefinite-horizon problems), a full-RL formalization may be infeasible and/or intractable for both optimization and inference purposes, thus requiring some forms of simplification in the distribution of the longitudinal histories.
-In JITAIs, for instance, the ``just-in-time'' nature of a decision making, assumes that the underlying decision rule is applied at the moment, without any significant computational time costs.
+For example, one may find it plausible to ignore the overall history and consider only the current state in the decision-making process.
+Furthermore, in some applied problems (e.g., indefinite-horizon problems), a full-RL formalization may be infeasible and/or intractable for both optimization and inference purposes.
+Thus, some forms of simplification in the distribution of the longitudinal histories may be needed.
+For example, in JITAIs, the `just-in-time' nature of decision-making requires a computationally feasible estimation and application of the decision rule continuously in time.